ahaborte918/vpn/README.md

 </p>
 <p>

-Connect to the VPN through the installed app.
-We see that the Netherlands was selected as the fastest free server.
-EXAMPLE 4C below shows the VPN being connected to an IP in the Netherlands.
+Open the app and log in using the credentials we created for the free account.
+Click on Connect to began finding a server.
+We can see that the Netherlands was selected as the fastest free server.
+EXAMPLE 4C below shows the VPN being connected to an IP address in the Netherlands.

 </p>
 <br />